-Khloe Kardashian Told She Looks ‘Creepy’ And Lamar Odom Reconciliation Rumors
+Khloe Kardashian Told She Looks ‘Creepy,’ And Lamar Odom Reconciliation Rumors

 She said she is trying to stay as healthy as possible and says she drinks a lot of water and makes sure she is having her vitamins.
 “If you had asked me two years ago if I would have the body I have now I would have said, ‘No way, my body can’t do that,” Kardashian said, People magazine reported.

 She says she wants to age gracefully and that’s one of the reasons she is trying to stay fit and healthy.

 “But, [I’m trying to be] healthy from the inside out, taking 20 vitamins every morning and drinking water.
 That’s how I want to age gracefully.
 I just want to be healthy from the inside out.”

 It’s true that Khloe Kardashian has worked really hard to get where she is in terms of her body, but are the changes on her face related to weight loss?
 Khloe Kardashian has also said she was greatly affected by her relationship with Lamar Odom.
 Now that the two are divorced, it seems Lamar Odom is trying to win Khloe Kardashian back again, Hollywood Life has reported.